Severson-Group/AMDC-Hardware/docs/Analog.md

 # AMDC Analog Input

 This document describes the design considerations and implementation details for the analog input subsystem on the Advanced Motor Drive Controller (AMDC).
-A block diagram is presented and each component discussed in detail.
+A block diagram is presented and each component is discussed in detail.
 Specifications of each component are provided based on the datasheet.

 ## Relevant Versions of AMDC Hardware